 Hamburger in a creamy sauce smothered over mashed potatoes says comfort food to me, how about you?

-Hamburger gravy can be served over mashed potatoes or over bread, my family prefers it over mashed potatoes.
+Hamburger gravy can be served over mashed potatoes, rice, or over bread, my family prefers it over mashed potatoes.

 This recipe is one that always reminds me of when I first learned to cook.
 Every day my dad would leave me a note saying what was for dinner and how to cook it.